metagn-archives/DiscordG/README.md

 * Has a CommandBot which has a command DSL (see examples/bot)

-* Has a .listen method which delegates the event data to the closure.
+* Has a .listen method which delegates the event variables to the closure.

 * Uses @CompileStatic pretty much everywhere, but you dont have to.